 Why You Should Talk About Out-of-Court Deals

-Instead of talking about Chapter 11's, I recommend talking about out-of-court deals for private companies owned by PE funds.
+Instead of talking about Chapter 11's, I recommend talking about recent out-of-court deals for private companies owned by PE funds.

 Of course, as we talk about in Restructuring Interviews, a lot of restructuring work occurs with companies that have been snatched up by PE firms (because of the debt load inherent to doing a LBO).